 I was really hot, so I changed clothes and, I threw my overalls in the back of the boot and forgot the Audi keys were in there.
 Fear and disbelief came over me when I heard the lock sound.
 I got completely locked out of the E-Tron.
 The E-Tron was connected to the electric charger getting charged.
 Next, I had to call Audi to find out that the my Audi App which can unlock the E-Tron, was disabled on press cars for security reasons.

 So this should not apply to E-Tron owners but was still frustrating for me as I was in for a long wait.
 With Tesla I was even as press always able to use the App as a backup.

 Two hours into my four-hour wait for the extra set of keys to arrive, a gentleman asked me if I was OK?
 As my wallet was in the car I took him up on his offer.
 I was hungry, frustrated and thirsty.
 I found out he was a bible seller and we talked about modern-day miracles.

 He asked to pray for me and the E-Tron, I was waiting for the God app to appear and that Audi would miraculously unlock.

-Guess God had other plans and after two more hours later the extra keys turned up.
+Guess God had other plans, and two more hours later, the extra keys turned up.
 At least the battery would be topped up?
 Only to be told by the Audi rep that I used the wrong plug and I should remove the flap from the bottom part of the charger to allow for the fast charging socket.